-plantation forestry means a commercial plantation as defined in section 1.07 of the Basin Plan runoff harvesting dam is a farm dam on a hillside or minor stream which collects and stores rainfall runoff.
-Minor streams are as defined in an order made under section 53 of the Act.
+plantation forestry means a commercial plantation as defined in section 1.07 of the Basin Plan.

+runoff harvesting dam is a farm dam on a hillside or minor stream which collects and stores rainfall runoff.
 For the purposes of this Plan, references to runoff harvesting dams as water supply works include any associated pumps or other works which take water from the dam.
 For the purpose of clarity, this definition includes dams that are also used to store water diverted into the dam from a river or other source of water.